zgulde/cods/deployment_guide.md

     setup, make sure the name of the war file matches up with what you defined in your `pom.xml`.*

+    You can test that your `.build_config` file is setup correctly by running the following commands in your terminal from the root of your project:

+    ```
+    source .build_config
+    eval $BUILD_COMMAND
+    [[ -f $WAR_FILE ]] && echo 'Good to Go!' || echo 'WAR_FILE not found!'
+    ```

+    You should see no output from the first command, your project should build successfully after the second, and your should see "Good to Go!" output after the third.

-    Make sure to add and commit the `.build_config` file!
+    Once everything is ready to go, make sure to add and commit the `.build_config` file!

 ## First Time Server Setup